Italian Culinary Staples: Pappa al Pomodoro

 Instructions

-1. Peel tomatoes (if they are mature, skin comes off easily.
-Otherwise, blanched, for several minutes, and cooled in ice water to better remove skin.
-Remove seeds, cut into cubes and place tomatoes in a pot with water.
+1. Peel the tomatoes (if they are mature, the skin comes off easily.
+Otherwise, blanch for several minutes and cool in ice water to better remove the skin).
+Remove the seeds, cut into cubes, and place the tomatoes in a pot with water.
 Simmer the sauce for a few minutes.
-Add salt and cover with the pan.
+Add salt and cover the pan.

-2. Cut bread into cubes and add it to the sauce (some recipes suggest soaking it in water but I prefer to soften during cooking with tomato).
+2. Cut the stale rustic bread into cubes and add it to the sauce (this helps it soften during cooking with the tomato).

-3. Run for approximately 15 minutes, or until the bread crumbs are almost defeats (if the soup becomes too dry, just add a ladle of water).
+3. Continue to cook for approximately 15 minutes, or until the bread crumbs are almost dissolved.
+If the stew becomes too dry, add a ladle of water.

-4. Add some basil leaves and let stand for at least 30 minutes.
+4. Add some basil leaves and let stand for at least 30 minutes to allow the flavors to meld.

-5. Add a generous add a generous amount of olive oil, a pinch of red pepper and serve.
+5. Add a generous amount of olive oil, a pinch of red pepper (chili flakes), and serve.
+This soup is traditionally served lukewarm or at room temperature, and the texture should be more of soft bread than actual soup or stew.

 • Cuisine: Italian